Multi-dimensional third-order time-implicit scheme for conservation laws: Third-order implicit scheme

-For the exact Jacobian of the reconstruction, one should derive the nonlinear weights $\omega_{i,k}$ for $i=1,\ldots,N$ and $k=0,\ldots,g$ defined in \eqref{eq:weights}, which contain the (quadratic) oscillation indicators given in \eqref{eq:osc}.
-The idea behind Quinpi is to partially linearize the reconstruction, removing the dependence from the data of the nonlinear weights $W_{i,k}$ introducing a low-order predictor to freeze and pre-compute them.
-In this way, the computation of the Jacobian of the reconstruction becomes trivial, since one has to derive a linear combination of the cell averages in the stencil of each cell.
+\revTre{ For the exact Jacobian $\PDER{U_*}{\ca{U}_{\alpha}}$ of the reconstruction, one should derive the nonlinear weights $\omega_{i,k}$ for $i=1,\ldots,N$ and $k=0,\ldots,g$ defined in \eqref{eq:weights}, which contain the (quadratic) oscillation indicators given in \eqref{eq:osc}.
+The idea behind Quinpi is to partially linearize the reconstruction, introducing a low-order predictor to precompute and freeze nonlinear weights (and thus matrix $C_{rec,i}$), leaving only the dependence on $\ca{U}_i$ and $\mathbf{b}$.
+In this way, the computation of the Jacobian of the reconstruction becomes trivial, since one has to derive a linear combination of the cell averages in the stencil of each cell. }